Markku3/MockupPage/README.md

 # MockupPage
 A Mockup Page which a cosmetics company could use to find tester users

-This project is mainly to show different techniques I have learned to request data.
+This project is mainly to show different techniques I have learned through forms.